apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

    TYPE=Ethernet
    BRIDGE=cloudbr0

-We now have to configure the VLAN interfaces:
+We now have to configure the second network-interface for use in guest VLANs:

 .. parsed-literal::